Actor-Relational Database Systems: A Manifesto: Actor Communication using Asynchronous Function Shipping

+By introducing asynchrony in the messaging mechanism, the illusion of a purely sequential program is broken.
+Racy computations may now be possible, i.e., in the absence of any concurrent computation and given the same input state, the program execution can produce different result states depending on the order in which asynchronous computations are scheduled on a conflicting data item.
+Either the programming model must disallow statically the formulation of such programs, or such malformed programs must be rejected at runtime.
+In addition, the impact of asynchronous messaging on the isolation semantics exposed by the programming model of an actor-relational database system must be clearly defined.

-According to \textbf{Feature~\ref{feat:async}}, an actor database system must support nested asynchronous function shipping.
-To exemplify this feature, we abstract method invocations on actors as asynchronous function calls returning \emph{futures}, which represent the result of the computation.
+\minisec{Futures in SmartMart} To exemplify this feature, we abstract method invocations on actors in SmartMart as asynchronous function calls returning \emph{futures}, which represent the result of the computation.
 In Figure~\ref{fig:actor:cart:add-items}, we illustrate how method invocations and result synchronization could be operationalized in an application program.
 The figure shows the pseudocode of the \texttt{add\_items} method in the \texttt{Cart} actor.
-For simplicity, we assume that the cart is private for a customer, and the method is only invoked once for all the items ordered in the cart before a checkout is performed.
+For simplicity of the pseudocode, we assume that the cart is private for a customer, and the method is only invoked once for all the items ordered in the cart before a checkout is performed.
 Within the pseudocode of \texttt{add\_items}, further method invocations to other actors are performed.
-An invocation of a method on an actor must specify the type of the actor within the \textbf{<>} brackets and the name of the actor within the \textbf{[]} brackets, followed by the method and its arguments.
+An invocation of a method on an actor must specify the type of the actor within the \textbf{$<>$} brackets and the name of the actor within the \textbf{[]} brackets, followed by the method and its arguments.
 For example, in the first loop in the program, we invoke the \texttt{get\_price} method on each of the store sections in the item orders.
 The call is directed to an actor of type \texttt{Store\_Section}, whose name is given by the section ID.
 The method gets as argument a list of the items across all item orders for the corresponding section ID.
 As a result, the method call produces a future.
 All futures are collected in a map for synchronization at a later time.
 As such, the subsequent logic in \texttt{add\_items} is executed while the asynchronous calls to \texttt{get\_price} are processed.